Introduction

 Algorithm

-Here I will only detail the algorithm for a discrete space, for more details on the mathematical development and background you can check the guide from the original author.
+Here I will only detail the algorithm for a discrete space, for more details on the mathematical development and background you can check from the original author.

 $\mathbf{X}$ is a discrete valued space, $f$ is a distribution over $\mathbf{X}$ parametrized by probabilities $\mathbf{p}$ and $S$ is a performance function over $\mathbf{X}$.
 Also, we need a percentile value, $\rho$ which is going to be defined by hand.
 A crossentropy based optimization procedure would proceed as follows: